niklasp/ink-nextra-poc/README.md

 In summary I would very much prefer to migrate to nextra as a solid, future ready framework that let's devs extend every aspect and rather focus on building than working around mdx framework settings.

-## 🎯 Goals

-- Evaluate Nextra as a modern documentation solution
-- Test migration feasibility from Docusaurus
-- Explore new documentation features and improvements

 ## Evaluation